Theft (noun): taking without the owner's consent.

 Is that, by itself, a fair, unbiased, unprovocative, nonpartisan definition?
 I believe it is.
 It doesn't matter a lick what the thief intends to do with his newly acquired property.
 If the owner didn't consent, then it's theft.
 And in my definition of a free society, theft is unlawful.
 Rude.
 Frowned upon, even.
 Property rights are respected and upheld, regardless of the identity of the thief.
 Yes, even regardless of whether or not the thief has been "democratically elected."
 That is, in fact, what we believe is, self-evidently, the purpose for instituting a government.

-Taxation is theft perpetrated by government, as your representative, in your name.
+Taxation, then, is theft perpetrated by government, as your representative, in your name.
 And just as capos worked for, and were accountable to, Al Capone, your respective government representatives work for you.
 You are the "top capo" in this legal mafia.
 And thus you are responsible for the crime -- like theft -- that they commit which you condone (if, of course, you do so) simply because you happen to like what they propose to do with the stolen property -- your neighbors' property, that they quite possibly don't consent to surrender (which is why the IRS has so many guns).
 Either you (perhaps grudgingly) recognize this basic truism, or cognitive dissonance is about to make your head explode.

 HB628, heard here before the NH House Commerce and Consumer Affairs Committee, 1/16/2018, would set up yet another force-funded government entitlement that's nevertheless already available in the competitive (to the extent government "allows" it to be, of course) private sector.